About the Department of Orthopedic Surgery

 The Department of Orthopedic Surgery at NYU Langone is one of the largest in the country, recognized internationally as a leader in orthopedic education and research.
-Our educational programs, led by Kenneth A. Egol, MD, vice chair for education in the department and director of our residency program, and Eric J. Strauss, MD, associate director of our residency program, include the largest orthopedic residency program in the country and fellowship programs in many of the major orthopedic subspecialties.
+Our educational programs, led by Kenneth A. Egol, MD, vice chair for clinical affairs, and Eric J. Strauss, MD, director of our residency program, include the largest orthopedic residency program in the country and fellowship programs in many of the major orthopedic subspecialties.

 Headed by Philipp Leucht, MD, PhD, director of research, our research faculty seek to create and discover treatments, techniques, and devices that improve the care of patients with a wide range of orthopedic disorders.
 Molecular and biomechanical research is the major focus of the department’s Musculoskeletal Research Center, while clinical research projects are conducted by the Center for Clinical Research and the Center for Quality and Patient Safety.

 Our faculty includes renowned surgeons who teach and practice in all of the major orthopedic subspecialties:

 - foot and ankle surgery

 - primary care sports medicine

 - spine surgery